35 Best Businesses To Start With 5k [Start Today]

 25. Cleaning Business

-Requirements: Strong marketing plan, excellent customer service, necessary supplies and equipment
+Requirements: A solid marketing plan, top-notch customer service, and the right supplies and equipment.

 Expected Income: $55,730 in a year